MYSORE STYLE CLASSES

 BEGINNER’S COURSE / FUNDAMENTALS OF ASHTANGA YOGA

-If you have never practiced ashtanga yoga or have tried only some guided class, we recommend you the beginner’s course or basics of ashtanga yoga.
+If ou have never practiced ashtanga yoga or have tried only some guided class, we recommend you the beginner’s course or basics of ashtanga yoga.

-You can start any day of the month and the duration of the classes are approximately 45min.
+Mornings or afternoons in Mysore Style program: The beginner’s course consists of unlimited classes (Mysore-style classes) within 4 weeks of your first class, with a commitment to practice at least 2 days a week.
+You can start any day of the month and the duration of mysore classes are approximately 45min.
 Booking is required.

 Individual attention that adjust to the level, flexibility and condition of each student, whether you want to start your yoga practice or want to deepen by addressing specific conditions.
 Flexible schedules and personalized sessions adapted to your needs.